 implementation similar to that of Linux.

 To put it briefly, raw sockets in FreeBSD exhibit certain peculiarities.
 These are observed when we read from or write to a raw socket.
-I want to elaborate on each of these and here’s how I’m gonna do it.
+I want to elaborate on each of these and here’s how I’m going to do it.
 First, I would show you the final functional code that works on both systems and then, as we run the program, each of these peculiarities would become noticeable.
 We will then connect what we observe to the relevant section of the above text that talks about it.

 Let’s get to that.